Menstrual Cycle Periodization

 Final Thoughts

-Menstrual cycle periodization can take a presumptuous blunder of a program and turn it into a productive system that fits like a glove.
+Menstrual cycle periodization may not be necessary for all, but for some, it can take a presumptuous blunder of a program and make it workable.

 If you are firmly in the first half of your cycle and have an inclination to abandon lifting for a bubble bath… you might need to come correct.